zetaops/ulakbus-ui/README.md

 ##Get Ready For Development
 1. Get Repo `git clone git@github.com:zetaops/zaerp-ui.git`

-    *if you are not familiar to git follow these guides:*
+    *if you are not familiar with git follow these guides:*
     - https://git-scm.com/doc
     - https://try.github.io/levels/1/challenges/1